 MPHA may conduct an interim reexamination at any time in order to correct an error in a previous reexamination, or to investigate a tenant fraud complaint.
-Reexamination guidelines and methods are set forth in the HCV Operating Procedures.
+Reexamination guidelines and methods are

 MPHA will notify the owner and family of any changes in the amount of the HAP payment.